-→ if YES, then analyze in accordance with General Electric, New Wrinkle, Actavis, and Microsoft.
+→ if YES, then analyze in accordance with General Electric, New Wrinkle, Actavis and Microsoft.

 Note that General Electric appears to create a rule of almost per se legality for patent license restrictions - and this holds at least in facts similar to that case.
 But New Wrinkle shows there's a limit - you can't use weak patents as an excuse to fix prices.
-And Actavis says that buying off patent challengers with reverse-payment settlements is subject to rule-of-reason scrutiny, and that case signaled that rule-of-reason scrutiny need not be as full-on as a patent holder might wish.
-Recall that Microsoft rejected copyright as a blanket rationale for avoiding antitrust scrutiny, but the case did find that the copyright entitlement provided some cover for allegedly anticompetitive conduct at the extremes.
+And Actavis says that buying off patent challengers with reverse-payment settlements is subject to rule-of-reason scrutiny, and the case signaled that rule-of-reason scrutiny need not be as full-on as a patent holder might wish.
+Recall that Microsoft rejected copyright as a blanket rationale for avoiding antitrust scrutiny.